hyprstack/learn-about-sessions/README.md

 ---

-Before anything else, to create sessions, it is necessary to understand cookies;
+Before anything else, lets understand cookies:

+**(If you do not wish to learn about or already know about cookies skip ahead this section)**
 - what are cookies?
 - how cookies work?